 • Advising business owners and boards on best-practice investment strategies to improve ROI on intangible assets/intellectual property and human capital assets.

-• Coaching business leaders and teams to improve human capital performance
+• Coaching business leaders and teams to improve strategic performance

-• Teaching the art and science of human capital strategic management
+• Teaching the art and science of strategic performance

 • Researching and writing investment reports, position papers, business cases, brand stories and traditional strategic plans.